This novel is limited to 100 free copies due to its part in Inkitt’s Novel Contest.

 “Legendary Pokémon logic?”
 Ivan butted in, tilting his head and cocking an eyebrow.

-“I’ve spent 30 minutes of my life throwing Pokeballs at you but all you do is break free.
+“I’ve spent 30 minutes of my life trying to catch you but all you do is break free.
 I’m sick of this.
 We’re through.”
-Gab replied in a straight face and walked away.
+Gab replied in a straight face as he walks away coolly.

 “Goodbye, Agumon!”
 Ivan wittingly said, laughing.

-Gab returned with a rather amused face.
+Gab’s head peeks on the corner of the door frame with a rather amused face.
 “Agumon is from Digimon, you dumb assface.”
-He walked away for real.
+He then disappears completely.